blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 The advantage of using the ${solution_name} script is that it ensures you always run the latest version of the ${solution_name} .jar.

-Another alternative is to download the ${solution_name} .jar (using the script) and run the .jar directly:
+Another alternative is to download the ${solution_name} .jar (using the script) and locally run the .jar directly:

     bash <(curl -s ${script_hosting_scheme}://${source_repo_organization}.${script_hosting_domain}/${project_name}/${script_name}) --pulljar
     java -jar ${project_name}-{version}.jar {${solution_name} arguments}